 Welcome back to this mini-series!
 If you haven’t caught our earlier posts on negotiating in China, you can find them here: Part 1, Part 2, Part 3.
 Each post has been written with the advice of pro negotiator Paul Ark, who’s lead real estate negotiations both for Apple & Microsoft, across China and Asia.
+Here are three global media websites that provide Chinese learning material which are useful and interesting.

 In the last part of this mini-series, the focus is on how to navigate the negotiation table in Mandarin Chinese and all the pomp and ceremony that so often surrounds 谈判 / tánpàn (formal negotiations).